ilbrando/redux-saga-typescript/README.md

+>**After I wrote this, I discovered (typed-redux-saga)[https://github.com/agiledigital/typed-redux-saga] which uses some even more clever TypeScript tricks and accomplishes exactly what I was looking for.
+I have been using this for some time now, and it works like a charm.
+Kudos to @agiledigital.**

 # Typesafe API calls from a Redux Saga generator function

 Using TypeScript with [Redux Saga](https://redux-saga.js.org/) is a big pain, because it is not possible to have typesafe generator functions.
 Even though version 3.6 adds some improvements, the [problem with sagas is not solved](https://github.com/microsoft/TypeScript/issues/2983#issuecomment-230414026).